son-of-gridengine/sge/README.md

 - Son of Grid Engine

-This GitHub repository is the new home for the Son of GridEngine project.
+This GitHub repository was intended as the new home for the Son of GridEngine project, as we believed that the principal maintainer, Dave Love, was out of contact and had stopped maintaining it.
+As Dave Love has surfaced again, this repository doesn't currently serve much purpose.
-The project was previously maintained for many years by Dave Love, but recently he has become inactive and some of the websites associated with that team have stopped working.
-Dave Love, if you resurface, we will welcome you to this team!

 This README is very much a TODO.